Perth City Link

 Bus Project Works

-Planning for the second stage of the Perth City Link, building a new state-of-the-art underground Wellington Street Bus Station, is well under way.
+The next stage of the Perth City Link transport work, building a new state-of-the-art underground Wellington Street Bus Station, is under way.

-Construction of a temporary bus station for passengers is already under way on the Roe Street side of the site and a second temporary bus station will also be built on Wellington Street.
+A temporary bus station for passengers is in operation on the Roe Street side of the site, with a second temporary bus station to be built in mid-2014 on Wellington Street to help accommodate services relocated out of the old station.

 Kings Square precinct